prameshk7/prameshk7/README.md

 # 💫 About Me:
-I'm currently working on HmaroSamaj-FYP
+💻I'm currently working on HamroSamaj-FYP

 ## 🌐 Socials: